Koba (Planet of the Apes)

 Koba is a fictional character in the rebooted 20th Century Fox's Planet of the Apes franchise.
 Koba is introduced in Rise of the Planet of the Apes, becomes the main antagonist of its sequel Dawn of the Planet of the Apes, and appears through visions to the protagonist Caesar in War for the Planet of the Apes.
 He was portrayed by Christopher Gordon in Rise and Toby Kebbell in Dawn and War.

-A bonobo that was heavily abused by humans throughout his life, Koba is selected as the first recipient of the ALZ-113 virus, giving him enhanced intelligence, while harboring an immense grudge against humanity for their treatment of him.
+A bonobo that was heavily abused and tortured by humans throughout his life, Koba is selected as the first recipient of the ALZ-113 virus, giving him enhanced intelligence, while harboring an immense grudge against humanity for their treatment of him.
 Unbeknownst to him, Koba is directly responsible for the virus spreading to humanity and destroying the population.
 After being rescued by Caesar, he becomes one of his right hand men in the colony.
 However, unable to suppress his hatred of humanity, he betrays Caesar to become dictator of the ape colony and wage war on a surviving group of humans in order to keep living out his sadistic fantasies.

 Koba's character has been praised and cited as one of the best film villains of the 2010s.

 Fictional character biography

 Rise of the Planet of the Apes (2011)

-First appearing in Rise, Koba is a bonobo which led a life full of abuse and torment at the hands of humans.
+First appearing in Rise, Koba is a bonobo which led a life full of torture, abuse, and torment at the hands of humans.
 He is picked up by the company Gen-Sys to be part of a testing procedure for the ALZ-113 retrovirus developed by Will Rodman, in hopes of curing Alzheimer's.
 Koba impresses Rodman enough to undergo the procedure for the testing.
 He is mocked briefly by Rodman's superior, Steven Jacobs, by knocking on Koba's window as he is being strapped in for the procedure.
 Koba lies still long enough until he initiated a surprise attack that knocks handler Robert Franklin's mask off.
 While Koba is sedated, Franklin has breathed in enough of the 113 virus to become contaminated, which would begin the Simian Flu outbreak that caused humanity to die out.
 After the procedure, Koba shows off his newfound intelligence by writing Jacobs's name on a writing computer screen, taunting him while he plots his revenge.
 He is later freed from captivity by Caesar, and joins him in his attack on the Golden Gate Bridge.
-Koba is commanded by Caesar to lead an attack from above using the high-wire supports.
-He notices that Steven Jacobs's helicopter has been attacked, and has left him injured.
+Koba is commanded by Caesar to lead an attack from above using the high wire supports.
+He notices that Steven Jacobs's helicopter has been attacked and has left him injured.
 With Caesar's permission, Koba goes over to the wreckage of the helicopter and pushes it over the edge of the bridge, killing Jacobs.
 Koba follows Caesar and the rest of the apes to Muir Woods Park, where he attacks Rodman, but is stopped by Caesar before he can kill him.